 COURSE REQUIREMENTS AND SCHEDULE:

 All assignments and due dates are listed week by week.
 All should be completed by 11:59pm, eastern standard time, on the date the assignment is due.
-Further details about each assignment are below and on Canvas-Please see Canvas for full schedule and any announcements or messages with course schedule changes.
+Further details about each assignment are below and on eCollege.